Skip to main content

 2. Scroll down to the Requests schedule section.

-4. Under Prioritize requests based on this criteria, choose from these options:
+4. Open the Prioritize requests based on this criteria dropdown.

 3. Product variants